pymupdf/PyMuPDF-Optional-Material/docs/irect.rst

       If another irect is specified, a **new copy** will be made.

-      If sequence is specified, it must be a Python sequence type of 4 integers (see :ref:`SequenceTypes`).
+      If sequence is specified, it must be a Python sequence type of 4 numbers (see :ref:`SequenceTypes`).
 Non-integer numbers will be truncated, non-numeric entries will raise an exception.

       The other parameters mean integer coordinates.